 Trichotillomania is considered to be a body-focused repetitive behavior and falls under the DSM-5 classification of “Obsessive Compulsive and Related Disorder.”
 Sufferers are compelled to pull out hairs from their scalp, eyebrows or eyelashes, often to the extent that the follicles are damaged and hair will not grow back.

 The causes of trichotillomania are not fully known.
 It’s believed that there is a genetic component and that the condition can also arise based on stress, personal temperament and environmental factors.
-An important consideration is that individuals may repeatedly attempt to stop the hair pulling but be unable to do so.
+An important consideration is that individuals may repeatedly attempt to stop the hair pulling but are unable to do so.

 According to the TLC Foundation for Body-Focused Repetitive Behaviors, trichotillomania usually begins in late childhood or early puberty.
 This can be a time full of pressure to conform and fit in with the group.
 When hair loss becomes apparent, children may be ostracized and made fun of for their difference.